Pangolin Photo Challenge 2025 logo

 The image submitted to the Pangolin Photo Challenge must adhere to the following conditions:

-The submitted image must have been taken in 2023 or 2024 (except for the Best of 2024 Challenge, which must have been taken in 2024).
-The metadata of the file will be inspected to ensure qualification.
+The submitted image must have been taken in 2024 or 2025 (except for the Best of 2025 Challenge, which must have been taken in 2025).
+The file’s metadata will be inspected to ensure qualification.
 The capture date will be published on the website along with the image.
-Please make sure that when you export your image from your editing programme of choice, you select to include the Meta (aka Exif) data with the image.
-This contains your settings for the display.

 All images should be a faithful representation of the original scene in the natural world.
 The subject should be wild, not captive.
 The scene should not be staged for photography.
 Composite images will not be allowed (except for night photography images).
-Post-production adjustments can be used, but excessive use will count against the image’s overall standing with the judges.
+Post-production adjustments can be used, but excessive use will be taken into account when evaluating the image’s overall standing with the judges.

 The judges may request the original image file for review when the shortlist has been completed.
 This will precede their judgement and declaration of the challenges and portfolio winners and runners-up.

 Please note.
-An image that has previously won a national or international nature photography competition prior to The Pangolin Photo Challenge will NOT be considered.
+An image that has previously won a national or international nature photography competition before the Pangolin Photo Challenge will NOT be considered.
 If chosen as a winning image and later found to be in contravention of this rule, it will be disqualified.

 The judges reserve the right to refuse photos that they deem unsuitable at their discretion.
 The image must be the sole property of the submitter and have no third-party publishing rights or restrictions attached to it.

-The image must have been taken by the submitter.
-Your images must be submitted as jpeg files without a watermark.
+The submitter must have taken the image.
+Your images must be submitted as JPEG files without a watermark.
 The platform that we use will place a standard watermark on your image to protect it and also allow for the image to be judged anonymously.

 The judging process is conducted blindly, so all watermarked images will be rejected.
 Once the winners have been selected, the competition organisers will delete all the submitted images from their servers or cloud-based storage.

-Obviously, no AI-generated images will be allowed.
-If suspected, the judges will be asking for RAW files as well as images taken before and after a sequence.
+No AI-generated images will be allowed.
+If suspected, the judges will also request RAW files, as well as pictures taken before and after a sequence.

 Editing: Do’s and Don’ts